 This can be brightly illustrated with the oil painting, dedicated to the youngest daughter of the Prophet.
 Fatimah is said to be his most beloved child, who has inherited a lot of her father’s features - from gait to the manner of communication.
 Her prudence and modest behavior made the young girl the embodiment of the ideal Muslim woman.
 Not surprisingly, in Iran, Mother’s Day is celebrated on her birthday.
 However, behind that inspiring, idealistic image of Allah’s pious servant, one can overlook the person with tremendous inner power and courage, whose life was filled with struggle.
 The pass of faith can be deeply distressing.
 But one shouldn’t be afraid.
-As Rumi said, “The wound is the place where the Light enters you.”

 Fatimah is said to put herself in danger numerous times, helping her father in the war against non-believers.
-The things got even worse after the death of Muhammad: having no time for a proper grief, she found herself in the center of the political turmoil and fight for the succession of the Prophet.
-Her spirit was restless in the final months of her life (she died soon after the father), and Virtosu wanted to depict that state, believing it is the borderline situations that unveil the true character of things.
+Then things got even worse after the death of Muhammad: having no time for proper grief, she found herself in the center of the political turmoil and fight for the succession of the Prophet.
+Her spirit was restless in the final months of her life (she died soon after her father), and Virtosu wanted to depict that state, believing it is the borderline situations that unveil the true character of things.